jodehavi/azureunleashed/Fabrikam-Bookstore/readme.md

 To build and run the Docker application container run the following from the same directory as the Dockerfile:

 	docker build -t bookstore .
+	docker run -dp 80:80 bookstore

+Note: If running locally, and your port 80 is already occupied, you can change the command as follows:
-	docker run -dp 8000:8000 --net=host bookstore
+	docker run -dp <preferredport>:80 bookstore

-Note: --net=host tells docker to run the container on your host network (i.e. Host Hode) rather than the docker bridged network, which is the default.